So, what are the best white paint colors to use on your trim and baseboards?

 The more you want your trim to “pop” the glossier paint you should choose.

-The Best Trim Paint: White Paint For Trim and Baseboards
+The Best Trim Paint: The Perfect White Paint Color For Trim and Baseboards

 Is there a bad color?

 The top choices for are the three white trim colors mentioned today:

 - White Dove by Benjamin Moore